Lakeside's First Century: A History of Purpose and Progress

 In 2019-2020, Lakeside School celebrates its centennial.
 Throughout the past 100 years, members of our community have been invested in making the school – and the world – a better place.
 In every decade, the school’s mission-driven purpose and embrace of progress have contributed to its success.

-Today’s Lakeside School is the result of two separate schools: St. Nicholas, a school for girls, was founded in 1910 in the Capitol Hill neighborhood of Seattle.
-Moran-Lakeside, a school for boys on the shores of Lake Washington, was founded in 1919 by Frank G. Moran.
-The two institutions merged in 1971, leading to a period of rapid evolution and Lakeside School taking its place as one of the region’s foremost independent schools.
+Today’s Lakeside School is the result of two separate schools: St. Nicholas was founded in 1910 and Moran-Lakeside was founded in 1919.
+The two institutions merged in 1971, leading to a period of rapid evolution and Lakeside School taking its place as one of the nation’s foremost independent schools.

 Histories and Memoirs of Lakeside and St. Nicholas School written by administrators, faculty, staff, and alumni

 Footnotes from the Headmaster (Lakeside School, 1951-1969), by Dexter K. Strong, 1984

 A History of the Lakeside Rocket Society, by Nym Park '64, 2014